CHANGE NOW, ARCHITECTURE LATER!

-CHANGE NOW, ARCHITECTURE LATER: a practice-based exploration of the controversies between university, practice, profession and society that underlie becoming an architect in a volatile, uncertain, complex and ambiguous social condition
+a practice-based exploration of the controversies between university, profession and society that underlie becoming an architect in Climate Breakdown

 Supervisor: Eike Roswag-Klinge, TU Berlin